 Credit behaviour since the repossession

-Lenders want to lend their money to customers who have proved that they can recover from an unstable financial past.
+Lenders want to lend their money to customers who have proved that they can recover from an unstable financial past and has repaired their bad credit.
 Those who can show that they are less likely to default on another mortgage are more attractive to lenders.
 Make sure you keep up to date with payments for unsecured debts (such as credit cards, loans etc.) so that lenders can see that you’re able to keep up with credit commitments.

 In order to obtain another mortgage after repossession, you will be subject to the same eligibility criteria as any other mortgage application.
 You will need to supply significant evidence of affordability to the lender.
 As a customer with a past repossession, you are more likely to be under heavier scrutiny though.
 The key is to provide enough evidence to prove to the lender that you are low risk of defaulting on future mortgage payments or running into similar trouble as in the past.